NS2CDT/ns2_beta/README.md

     - Mines now only show up on the map for Aliens when parasited or damaged.
     - Softcap for maturity and gestation (evolving).
         - Any rate that goes over 1.5x of the original max individual rate will have it's extra increase stunted by 75%
+    - Fade will now have less friction based on the level of celerity it has.
+(Instead of directly buffing blink speed)

 ## Full Changelog:

 - Skulk
     - Bite cone is back to pre B332 days. ({1.2 x 1.2} from {0.8 x 1.2})

+- Fade
+    - Now has less friction based on the level of celerity it has.
+(Instead of directly buffing blink speed)

 - Mines
     - Now only show up on the map for Aliens when parasited or damaged.